reborg/fluorine/README.md

 ## Why Fluorine?

 Because configuration is extremely reactive: all applications form compounds with some config management library.
-Now seriously.
-Imagine the following recipe:
+Now seriously, imagine the following recipe:

-* You have some large number of nodes running your Clojure application.
+* You have some large number of nodes running your application.
 You've been careful putting things in a configuration files since the beginning including a great deal of feature toggles (http://martinfowler.com/bliki/FeatureToggle.html) so you can switch things on and off easily.
-* You've also components (at least around long-lasting connections) so you can easily ask a component to restart itself and read configuration again.
+* You also designed your app so configuration is centralized in a namespace/class/module (depending on the language stack).
+If configuration changes, your app will just read the new values.
-* Your edn configuration files are sitting somewhere in a git repo, organized by folders corresponding to all the different apps.
+* Your configuration files are sitting somewhere in a git repo, organized by folders corresponding to all the different apps.

 The fluorine-server will sit somewhere close to the git repo containing the configuration and will watch for changes to the files sitting there.
-The fluorine-client (optionally as a component) will be connected to the server and registered for changing events for some portion of the configuration tree.
-Now, everytime a pull to the git repo contains changes, running applications will be notified, bounce themselves and receives a brand new configuration.
+The fluorine-client (at the moment Clojure only) will be connected to the server and registered for change events for some portion of the configuration tree.
+Now, everytime a pull to the git repo contains changes running applications will be notified, bounce themselves and receives a brand new config.
 No need to restart services or worse, re-deploy apps.

 The main selling points of Fluorine are:

-* EDN as main configuration format (json and custom formats will also supported soon)
-* File based, no proprietary formats or databases, so it can be easily put under source control
+* Plain text configuration files (only EDN now, json and custom formats will also be supported soon), no proprietary formats or databases, so it can be easily put under source control
-* Clients listen for changes using WebSockets (TCP and UDP coming soon thanks to Aleph)
+* Multiple clients for different languages can listen for changes using WebSockets (only the Clojure client is ready now)
-* Smart caching, resiliency and failover strategies (again, coming soon)
+* Smart caching, resiliency and failover strategies when the server is down and unable to deliver configuration changes

 _Current status_: Fluorine is in ready to use state but it has not been battle-tested nor stress-tested.
 So expect some developing, fixes and big changes in the next future.
 The main areas to make it production ready are server failover/clustering and smarter clients (with caching and failover capabilities).
 The reason it's public already is in the hope somebody wants to help me out.